Zheng-Bote/header_docu_qt/README.md

 #### Linux

+1. rename CMakeList.txt_linux to CMakeList.txt
-1. configure your QT project to C++17 and cmake
+2. configure your QT project to C++17 and cmake
+3. adjust your Inifile to Linux filesystem

+#### MacOs

+1. rename CMakeList.txt_macos to CMakeList.txt
+2. configure your QT project to C++17 and clang
+3. adjust your Inifile to MacOs filesystem

 <p align="right">(<a href="#top">back to top</a>)</p>